Sihun23/Sihun23/README.md

 ### Hi there 👋
+I'm 24.
+I hope to develop my coding skills during the OpenSource Class.
+Be careful for Corona Virus.
+I hope everyone is always with happiness:)

 <!--
 **Sihun23/Sihun23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.